Frequently Asked Questions

 However, ODFW recommends that private property owners unfamiliar with trapping wildlife seek the help and advice of professional WCOs before attempting to trap or remove wildlife, in order to best protect the welfare of the animal and the health of people.

-Employees of businesses that already have a WCO permit can be designated as “subpermittees” and are not required to separately pass the test.
+Employees of businesses that already have a WCO permit can be designated as “subpermittees” and do not take the test.
 However, all employees engaged in wildlife control will need to sign a form indicating they have read and understand the WCO Training Manual (pdf).
+Employees also must indicate if they have been convicted, admit to, a violation of a wildlife law, rule, or permit violation, issued under wildlife laws in the last 5 years.

-Once obtained, permits can be renewed on an annual basis.
+Once obtained, permits are renewed on an annual basis.
 However, not following regulations (including record-keeping, monthly reporting requirements and humane transportation and euthanasia standards) are grounds for a WCO permit not to be renewed.

 Permits are free of charge and are issued for the calendar year.
 WCO permits should be renewed on an annual basis.
 ODFW will mail permitted WCOs renewal applications no later than 45 days before they expire.